hcmlab/vadnet/README.md

 # Installation

 `do_bin.cmd` - Installs embedded Python and downloads SSI interpreter.
-During the installation the script tries to detect if a GPU is available and possibly installs ``tensorflow-gpu``.
+During the installation the script tries to detect if a GPU is available and possibly installs the GPU version of tensorflow.
 This requires that a NVIDIA graphic card is detected and CUDA has been installed.
-Nevertheless, VadNet also runs fast on the CPU.
+Nevertheless, VadNet does fine on a CPU.

 # Quick Guide

 `do_vad.cmd` - Demo on pre-recorded files (requires 44.1k mono wav files)

-`do_vad_live.cmd` - Live demo (requires a microphone and shares result through a socket connection)
+`do_vad_live.cmd` - Live demo (requires a microphone and sends results to a socket connection)

 `do_vad_extract.cmd` - Separates audio file into noisy and voiced parts (supports any audio format)